 With adopted children, the case can be a little more complicated.
 If the child was adopted in a UK court to at least one British parent then they will automatically qualify for British citizenship and will not need to use the descent route.
 Using this means that they can then pass on British citizenship by descent to their children if needed in the future.
 These rules also apply in most overseas British Territories - though you will need to ensure that the territory is specified in the guidance in order to secure citizenship for the child.

 If the child is from a country outside of this area then they will not be entitled to British citizenship, but they will be able to come to the UK on a Family Visa.
 For more information on the Family Visa or indeed adoption of overseas children then please get in touch and we can help.

 What if I was born in a British Overseas Territory?

 The rules regarding the rights of those who are born in a British Overseas Territory are a little different in this circumstance.
 It will depend on whether you were born before 2002 or after it, as the rules changed on automatic rights at that time.
 But in general, if one of your parents is a British citizen or a "settled" person in a British Overseas Territory then it is likely that you will be entitled to some form of British citizenship.
 For more information on the more intricate details of citizenship for those from British Overseas Territories then please get in touch and our team will be happy to help look at your case.

 How do I apply for British citizenship if I am entitled to it?

 You will need to fill out a form and return it to UKVI.
 You cannot use the online application as this is reserved for children under the age of 18.
 You will fill out form MN1 and return it, with the fee, to UKVI so that your application can be processed.

 If you are unclear as to your own eligibility or need help with an application then please get in touch and our expert immigration solicitors will be more than happy to help to assess your case.
 Our specialists can assist with any application or query that you need.
-So get in touch today and let us begin working on your case.
+So get in touch today with one of our immigration lawyers and let us begin working on your case.